tttmmmyyyy/fixlang/std_doc/Std.md

 and you can evaluate a lazy value `v` by `v()`.

 ### `type LoopResult s b = unbox union { ...variants... }`

+A union type with variants `continue` and `break`.

+This type is used to represent the result of a loop body function passed to `Std::loop` or other similar functions.

 #### variant `continue : s`